RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       :language: bash

    The above submit script will submit the Matlab code :tt:`mycode.m` with specified requested resources.
+   Note, you dont  need to specify :tt:`.m` extension, Matlab automatically appends it.
-   Note: because the default is one CPU per task, :tt:`-n 1` can be thought of as requesting just one CPU.
+   Because the default is one CPU per task, :tt:`-n 1` can be thought of as requesting just one CPU.

-   The equivalent command-line method:
+   The equivalent command-line method (lines are broken for readability):

    .. code-block:: console

-      [user@login-x:~]$ module load MATLAB/R2020a*
+      [user@login-x:~]$ module load MATLAB/R2020a
       [user@login-x:~]$ sbatch -p standard -N 1 -n 1 -t 05-00:00:00 \
-                               --wrap="matlab -nodesktop -nosplash -singleCompThread \
-                               -r mycode -logfile mycode.out"
+                        --wrap="matlab -batch -singleCompThread mycode -logfile mycode.out"

-2. Multiple core/CPU
+#.
+Multiple core/CPU

    .. centered:: File matlab-multi-cpu.sub